 Although this section discusses individual learning, it must be stressed that in fact no learning can be purely individual, with no contribution to or from other people and groups.
-This may be a tendentious claim in the case of a mathematics student sitting alone in a room with a textbook (but how was the textbook produced?).
-In the case of the MER mission, though, the work is so massively collaborative, depending on the contributions of so many different participants, that learning obviously must be collaborative.
+This may appear to be a tendentious claim in the case of a mathematics student sitting alone in a room with a textbook (but how was the textbook produced?).
+In the case of the MER mission, though, the work is so massively collaborative, depending on the contributions of so many different participants, that learning too must be collaborative.

-At the same time, particular people do learn, and certain types of learning are carried only by people, with little or no contribution from documentation.
-There are a number of ways for institutions to preserve this learning: career track planning, mentoring, succession planning. etc..
+At the same time, particular people do learn, and certain types of learning are carried on only by people, with little or no contribution from documentation.
+There are a number of ways for institutions to preserve this learning: career track planning, mentoring, succession planning, etc.

 The career tracks of individuals can make a large difference in whether their learning is preserved for the larger institution.
 Presumably many of the JPL employees who worked on the MER mission will move on to later Mars missions, thus ensuring that what they have learned is available for these missions.
 Opportunities for mentoring were present during the MER mission in a number of ways.
 Senior team members, who had worked on the Viking and Pathfinder missions, were part of the team, many of them in roles that gave them responsibility for the strategic planning of the mission.
 Many of the younger science team members were graduate students of the academic coinvestigators: again, a form of mentoring built into the structure of graduate education.
-They will be well positioned to become investigators for future missions.
-However, in retrospective assessments of the mission, one question worth asking would be whether there were sufficient opportunities and time for effective mentoring to take place at every level of the team structure.
+They will be well positioned to propose to become co-investigators or principal investigators for future missions. in retrospective assessment of the operation of the mission, one question worth asking would be whether there were sufficient opportunities and time for effective mentoring to take place at every level of the team structure.

-Some individuals take steps to preserve their individual learning by publishing accounts of their experiences (5), (6).
-However this is a strategy that appears to be available only to fairly high level scientists and managers, and usually to accounts of successful missions.
+Some individuals take steps to preserve their individual learning by publishing accounts of their experiences (e), (f).
+However this is a strategy that appears to be available only to fairly high level scientists and managers, and to accounts of successful missions.